kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

 As the task was for 3 days 4 maximum, stress was a factor that limited our integration as teammates but at the end we cope and moved forward to deliver the machine on time.

+Design improvements:

+Use [Laserweb](https://laserweb.yurl.ch/) for user friendly interaction adding a [raspberry pi](https://www.raspberrypi.org/) as server and a display in place to have an embed pancake machine system.

+We have also discussed to run a machine demo on FabAcademy graduation.

 ## Files